jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (6) If considering a matter that is a variation to a proposed regional plan, a proposed regional plan, or a change to a regional plan, the court—
-  (a) must apply clause 10(1) to (3) of Schedule 1 as if it were a local authority; and (b) may exercise the powers under section 293; and (c) must apply sections 66 to 70B and 77A to 77D as if it were a regional council.
+  (a) must apply clause 10(1) to (3) of Schedule 1 as if it were a local authority; and (b) may exercise the powers under section 293; and (c) must apply sections 66 to 70, 77A, and 77D as if it were a regional council.
 (7) If considering a matter that is a change to a district plan or a variation to a proposed district plan, the court— (a) must apply clause 10(1) to (3) of Schedule 1 as if it were a local authority; and (b) may exercise the powers under section 293; and (c) must apply sections 74 to 77D as if it were a territorial authority.
+(7A) If considering a matter relating to a regional policy statement, the court— (a) must apply clause 10(1) to (3) of Schedule 1 as if it were a local authority; and (b) may exercise the powers under section 293; and (c) must apply sections 61 and 62 as if it were a regional council.
 (8) Part 11 applies to proceedings under this section, except if inconsistent with any provision of this section.

 **Appeals**